radin-ayu/agenticai/website/Instructor-Guide.md

 9. **Create Xero Connection in WxO**
    - Click on **Add new Connection**
    ![alt text](imgs/imgs_c/add-new-connection.png)
-   - Provide the details for the connection - connection name and description, and click save and continue
+   - Provide the details for the connection - connection name and description, and click save and continue.
+For example: `xero-connection-mcp`
    ![alt text](imgs/imgs_c/conection-details.png)
    - Select authentication type as key value pair, and team credentials
    ![alt text](imgs/imgs_c/draft-env-kv-pair-team.png)